A Page All About Arkansas Crystal and Quartz Crystal in General

 I find the energy to be more clear and immediate.

 If you're looking for a page about Arkansas crystal and about quartz crystal in general, you've come to the right place!

-These are just a few examples; it can be found in many more places worldwide.
-Quartz is a prevalent mineral from a global standpoint.
+Rock quartz can be found all over the world.
+Quartz crystal is a prevalent mineral from a global standpoint.
 It is EVERYWHERE!

-However, there are three places where there is enough crystal to actually justify large-scale commercial mining: Brazil, Madagascar, and Arkansas.
+However, there are three places where there is enough crystal to actually justify large-scale commercial mining.
+Those three places are Brazil, Madagascar, and Arkansas.